 Chair, Board of Directors, Thunder Bay Regional Health Sciences Centre

-Lastly, we would be remiss if we did not thank our Hospital staff, professional staff, and volunteers for making tremendous sacrifices to help keep our community safe throughout the last year.
-The Board is inspired by your unwavering commitment to safe, quality, patient and family centred care.
-Thank you for your flexibility, resilience and for continually adjusting to each situation as the pandemic unfolded and evolved.
-Moving forward, our priority, as always, is to work with our team, our care partners, our community and region to protect our patients and ensure that critical services are available to those who need them, while at the same time, maintaining a safe workplace for all.
+So, I do encourage the community to thank their friends, family and neighbours who work as frontline healthcare workers and volunteers who have made tremendous sacrifices to help keep our community safe throughout the last year.
+The Board is inspired by our staff and their unwavering commitment to safe, quality, patient and family centred care.
+Thank you for your flexibility, resilience and for continually adjusting to each situation as challenges unfolded and continue to evolve.
+Moving forward, our priority as always is to work with our team, our care partners, our community and region to protect our patients and ensure that critical services are available to those who need them, while maintaining a safe workplace for all.